 In the fall of 2018, Bruff pitched the idea to colleagues at Vanderbilt Student Media, including director Chris Carroll and assistant directors Paige Clancy and Jim Hayes.
 They were excited by the idea and the potential it had for helping Vanderbilt student work reach a wider audience.
 Bruff reached out to faculty and students for audio to include, and the Student Media team, including assistant director Jeff Breux, went to work on production and distribution.

-We’re happy to launch Season 1 of VandyVox in February 2019 with eight episodes featuring student audio created for honors theses and internships, courses and research projects.
+We launched Season 1 of VandyVox in February 2019 with eight episodes featuring student audio created for honors theses and internships, courses and research projects.
 Fields represented in the first season include math and English, law and health policy.
 Genres include audio documentaries, speculative fiction, critical essays, and that one where three people sit around a microphone and talk about video games.

 We hope that VandyVox gives listeners a sense of the creative and critical media produced by students at Vanderbilt, and that it inspires faculty and students to consider ways that audio production might enhance their teaching and learning.